 Fashion designers are at the forefront of the latest trends and styles — playing an artistic role by planning, designing, creating, and manufacturing clothing for various purposes.

-Fashion designers are generally involved in creating a garment from the beginning of its conception until its manufacturing.
-So, if you think you've got the drive and the creative flair to become a fashion designer, you must combine your skills and pursue a career in fashion designing.
+They are involved in creating a garment from the beginning of its conception until its manufacturing.
+If you think you've the drive and the creative flair to become a fashion designer, you must pursue this career.

 Shoes, clothing, and accessories are all designed by a fashion designer.
 A designer sketches the clothing before creating the sample product.
-After that, the clothing design is submitted to the management for approval so that the prototype can be made.
+After that, the clothing design is submitted to the management for approval to make the prototype.

-Fashion designers are usually required to possess sewing skills to produce their first clothing sample.
+Fashion designers must possess sewing skills to produce their first clothing sample.
 When the design is complete and given to a textile manufacturer or a factory, the designer must supervise the process to ensure that the garment produced fulfils the company's quality standards.

-It is crucial to have a thorough understanding of different materials and fabrics to ensure that the product is comfortable and durable.
-Fashion designers are often required to display their creations at a fashion show to present their collection to customers and creative directors.
+It is crucial to thoroughly understand different materials and fabrics to ensure that the product is comfortable and durable.
+Fashion designers often must display their creations at a fashion show to present their collections to customers and creative directors.

-Furthermore, before being recruited, a fashion designer will normally be required to provide a portfolio to ensure that their fashion sense meets the company's expectations.
-It is also vital for them to keep up with industry trends so that patterns, colours, and styles can be tailored according to customer tastes.
+Fashion designers must provide a portfolio to ensure their fashion sense meets the company's expectations when applying for jobs.
+It is also vital for them to keep up with industry trends.

-Regardless of where you end up working, having plenty of technical know-how and a keen eye for fashion would be essential aspects of your ultimate success as a designer.
+Regardless of where you end up working, having plenty of technical know-how and a keen eye for fashion is essential to your ultimate success as a designer.